 FDA Globalization

 In today's world, other countries produce significant portions of the food and medical products that U.S. consumers and patients use in their daily lives.
-In fact, 136,400 foreign facilities in more than 150 countries export FDA-regulated products to the United States.
+There are more than 291,000 FDA-registered facilities manufacturing or handling FDA-regulated products, of these, more than half are located outside of the United States in more than 150 countries.
 U.S. imports include:

-• Approximately 10 to 15 percent of the U.S. food supply;
+- Approximately 14 percent of the U.S. food supply;

-• 53 percent of fresh fruits, 29 percent of vegetables, and 93 percent of seafood consumed in the U.S. and,
+- The percentage breakdown is 61 percent of fresh fruits, 35 percent of vegetables, and 91 percent of seafood consumed in the U.S. and,

 FDA faces ever-greater challenges in determining whether a product has been properly manufactured, distributed and stored and even in determining who has handled the product.
 The manufacture of a single product can now involve multiple parties from different countries that are engaged at various steps throughout the process.
 Along the way, there are opportunities for the product to be improperly formulated or packaged, contaminated, diverted, counterfeited or adulterated.